roncampbell/IRE2018/index.md

 Don't forget to attach the data frame to the column name.

 How old is the typical bite victim?
-Notice that the Age column has several NA's; NA stands for "Not Available", meaning the victim's age is unknown.
+Notice that the Age column has several NA's.
+NA stands for "Not Available", meaning the victim's age is unknown.
 NA's are not - repeat, underscore, not - the same as zero; we have no idea what they are.
-So we have to tell R and other statistical software to ignore them.
+So we have to tell R to ignore them.
 We do that with the command na.rm = TRUE, which means "remove all NA's".
 This overrides R's default behavior.

     > median(AlligatorBites$Age, na.rm=TRUE)
     [1] 34